intel/FPGA-Devcloud/main/HandsFree/README.md

 * Push-button switches
 * Slide switches

 Several example labs are available on this GitHub site to serve as references for students and instructors.
-To create or port an existing lab, it is recommended to begin with the blankProject.qar for a target development kit.
-More Intel FPGA development kit GUI interfaces are planned to be released in Fall 2020.
+To create or port an existing lab, it is recommended to begin with the `blankProject.qar` for a target development kit.
+More Intel FPGA development kit GUI interfaces are planned to be released in Fall 2020, however there is nothing requiring a particular development kit GUI be hosted on that development kit.
+All I/O widgets in the GUI are simply data in a memory map.
+In the example provided in the "Using Supported GUI on Non-Supported Development Kits" section a DE10-Lite GUI is and hosted on a DE2-115 development kit by editing the provided `blankProject` Quartus project.

 ### Standard to Remote Console Lab Conversion

-### Using Supported GUI Interfaces on Non-Supported Development Kits
+### Using Supported GUI on Non-Supported Development Kits